-When parents divorce, child visitation and custody can be a major point of contention.
-While most parents can agree that decisions should be made for the best interest of their child, parents don’t always agree about what constitutes that best interest.
+When parents divorce, child visitation and custody can be a major point of contention between them.
+While it’s best for divorcing parents to work together to come up with visitation arrangements that are convenient for both parents and in the best interests of their child, parents don’t always agree about the best way to do so.
+Disagreements can degenerate into major battles that are harmful to all parties involved.

-When making important decisions concerning child visitation and custody, it makes sense to have an experienced and knowledgeable family law attorney on your side.
-The seasoned Illinois family law attorneys at Wolfe and Stec, Ltd., have extensive experience assisting families in developing child custody and visitation arrangements.
+To help prevent problems when making important decisions concerning child visitation and custody, it makes sense to have guidance from an experienced and knowledgeable family law attorney.
+The seasoned Illinois family law attorneys at Wolfe and Stec, Ltd. have extensive experience assisting families in developing child custody and visitation arrangements.
 We understand that these issues can be difficult for parents and children, so we focus on providing solid and compassionate legal services throughout the process.

+Attitudes toward parental custody and visitation are changing.
 In the past, the courts would give one parent “custody” and the other parent “visitation.”
 On January 1, 2016, the revised Illinois Marriage and Dissolution of Marriage Act changed this vocabulary.
-Instead of “custody,” the courts now refer to the decision-making issues for the child as the “allocation of parental responsibilities.“ “Parenting Time” became the new term for visitation.
+Instead of “custody,” the courts now refer to the decision-making issues for the child as the “allocation of parental responsibilities.”
+The new term for visitation is now “parenting time.”

 One parent may still have most of the decision-making responsibilities, or these responsibilities may be split between the parents.
-Children may spend most of their time with one parent, or they may split their time fairly evenly with both.
+As far as parenting time is concerned, children may spend most of their time with one parent, or they may split their time fairly evenly with both.
 Deciding how much time the children will spend with each parent and which parent will have decision-making authority for the major issues must be determined according to the individual child’s best interests.

 Many divorced parents now share physical custody of their children, moving them between households on a regular basis, but many still have the arrangement where the child lives with one parent and the other parent has regular visitation rights.
 Depending on circumstances such as the children’s ages, the parents’ work schedules, and the distances between homes and schools, visitation options may include: